Season 1, Episode 48

 Lorne Brown:

 And when people come and do their work, I know in my practice, and you have this, when they come into what I call conscious work, they often report that they’re noticing their husband’s behaviors different, they’re noticing their children are different, and I share with them it’s because they’ve shifted and they’re like a wifi broadcast and that’s impacting their children.
-I think we’re getting ahead of, I would love you to define something actually when we talk about, I call it conscious parenting, and I’ve heard you use the term and it connects to discipline as well.
+I think we’re getting ahead, I would love you to define something actually when we talk about, I call it conscious parenting, and I’ve heard you use the term and it connects to discipline as well.
 There’s the developmentalists and the behaviorist style of raising children.
 Can you kind of just share why some of us are regressed or we have our issues today and how you see parenting style that allows you to connect with your children.
 And I think that would be a great way to start because calling it conscious parenting, but I think you use the word behaviors and developmental as often.

 Vanessa Lapointe:

-So I will define that by bringing forward a quote from Dr. Dan Siegel who is an interpersonal neurobiologist icle out of the us and he said, the environment creates the mind and then the mind creates the environment.
+So I will define that by bringing forward a quote from Dr. Dan Siegel who is an interpersonal neurobiologist said, the environment creates the mind and then the mind creates the environment.
 So when we are children, particularly during our very formative years, our first six to eight years on the planet, the environment all around us is forming our mind.
-It’s literally soaking into ourselves and on up into our neurons, and it’s forming the fabric of how we will think about, see experience the world.
+It’s literally soaking into ourselves and on up into our neurons, and it’s forming the fabric of how we will think about, see and experience the world.
 So the environment around us as children forms our mind.
-We grow up at least form and we become adults.
+We grow up at least and we become adults.
 And that mind formed in our childhood is now living inside of us as an adult, and it now creates the environment around us in which our children grow.
 So when we think about the concept of behaviorist parenting, which really became, I mean I suppose it ties to a lot of the theoretical understandings of who children are and how that has shifted over the years, but it became quite popularized, we’ll say in the 1950s.

 And once it’s in you and once it’s in the system and once it’s in the culture, it takes a very long time to wash out of the culture if something new were to come along.
 Essentially the core of behaviorist parenting is you don’t like the behavior that you see on the child, so you squash it.
 When we speak about behavior, we often talk about the ABCs of behavior, the antecedent, the thing that comes before the behavior, the behavior, the thing that actually happens, and then the consequence, the thing that comes after the behavior.
-Behaviorists tend to focus on the consequence.
-So you present with a behavior and they squash it.
+Behaviorists tend to focus on the consequences.
+So you present a behavior and they squash it.
 And typically the strategies that have been most effective at squashing behavior involve a component of emotional separation.
 So old school discipline, including smacking and spanking obviously had a component of emotional separation as well as physical abuse.

 And the emotional separation would’ve been the person meant to love you and to be your best bet and to care for you is now harming you.
 And so an emotional separation, and then we kind of slick it up a little bit and we went the way of timeouts, and if you didn’t get a pluses, then we would take away your allowance or we would consequence you somehow if you didn’t perform the way you were supposed to perform, you met with a consequence.
-So anything that’s focusing on that consequence kind of part, that’s behaviorist approach.
+So anything that’s focusing on that consequence kind of part, that’s a behaviorist approach.
 Developmentalists tend to take an antecedent approach and the antecedent is the thing that comes before the behavior.
-So it’s really how are we going to make sense of why this child is presenting in this way.
+So it’s really how we are going to make sense of why this child is presenting in this way.
 So if a two-year-old is biting as a behaviorist, you bite them back.
-I’ve literally had people suggest to me that that would be a far more effective route that would sure stop the behavior in its tracks.
+I’ve literally had people suggest to me that that would be a far more effective route that would surely stop the behavior in its tracks.

 And yes, it would, and it would do so at a great cost.
-The cost would be that you had introduced this concept of separation into your child’s life that a very young and tender age, and that’s not something that we would advise.
+The cost would be that you had introduced this concept of separation into your child’s life at a very young and tender age, and that’s not something that we would advise.
 So the behaviorist would come out with a consequence.
 The developmentalist would think, oh, two year olds are still very orally focused in the way that they understand the world.
 And when they get dysregulated because somebody has the toy that they want or whatever is, they tend to express that via an oral route.
-They use their mouth.
+They use their mouths.
 And if you’ve ever watched a two-year-old bite, as soon as they get their teeth into the flesh, it’s like they’re stimming out.
-It’s like a, oh, they literally are getting settled by that experience.
+It’s like, oh, they literally are getting settled by that experience.
 And so we want to understand, okay, you know what?
 Two-year-olds bite because they’re two, and so whose job is it to take care of that situation and create an environment that will support that little two year old ends, the children around the little two year old who might be getting chomped on if you have a 12 year old who doesn’t want to do their chores and gets really reactive and starts talking back at you and sassing back at you, for us to understand where does that come from?

 Is that because they’re 12 and it’s their job right now to start pushing away from you so that they can individuate and step into the world and become their own person?
 And if so, it doesn’t mean that we allow for that all to play out uncheck.
 And it does mean that the way that we would respond in terms of putting boundaries and expectations in place would be ones full of firmness and equally full of kindness so that the child wasn’t getting squashed.